rookiehpc/rookiehpc.github.io/README.md

 # Welcome to the RookieHPC website v2 #

-This repository contains the source code of the Github Page website meant to replace the [RookieHPC website](https://www.rookiehpc.com) eventually for reasons that will be given in minute.
-Although this is a work in progress, in due time the switch will be made and the url www.rookiehpc.com will point to this [Github Page version](https://rookiehpc.github.io) ;)
+This repository contains the source code of the [Github Page website](https://rookiehpc.github.io) meant to replace the [RookieHPC website](https://www.rookiehpc.com) eventually for reasons that will be given in minute.

+So far, you will see that only a handful of MPI entries are covered, this is normal; it is a work in progress.
+For now, the focus is on porting the different components and features of the original website as it must be entirely rewritten and redesigned from PhP / SQL / JavaScript to JavaScript-only.
+Once the support will be complete, a second phase consisting in moving all the content from the original website to the Github Pages version will begin.
+Until then, the original website will remain as the online source so absolutely no disruption to the users.

+Only when the Github Pages version will be complete will the switch be made and the URL www.rookiehpc.com point to the [Github Page version](https://rookiehpc.github.io).

 ## 1) Migration to Github Pages ##